The Service Requirement

 - Faculty Sponsor.
 You must designate a faculty sponsor who can assist you in identifying the readings.

 - Participants.
 Group membership must include a minimum of 3 HF members and a maximum of 5.
 Non HF members may and are encouraged to participate as well.

 There are two aspects to the final report for GC projects.
 One is a discussion script for one of the meetings.
-Each HF member who is participating must lead at least one discussion during the course of the semester.
-Second, each member must submit a final reflection about the readings and discussions over the course of the semester (1,200 words max).
+Each HF member who is seeking credit for their service project must lead at least one discussion during the course of the semester.
+Second, each member seeking credit for their service project must submit a final reflection about the readings and discussions over the course of the semester (1,200 words max).
 Reports must be submitted by the last day of classes at end of the semester during which the group met.
-Email your final report to Lisa Bradshaw (email@example.com).
+Email your final report to Lisa Bradshaw (firstname.lastname@example.org).
 Your report must include the following: